 Global Operating Divisions

-Our divisions are supported by the following cross-divisional organizational units: the Novartis Institutes for BioMedical Research, Global Drug Development, Novartis Technical Operations and Novartis Business Services.
+Our continuing operations are supported by the following cross-divisional organizational units: the Novartis Institutes for BioMedical Research, Global Drug Development, Novartis Technical Operations and Novartis Business Services.
 The financial results of these organizational units are included in the results of the divisions for which their work is performed.

 Our Global Drug Development (GDD) organization oversees all drug development activities for our Innovative Medicines Division and the biosimilars portfolio of our Sandoz Division.
+The development of small-molecule generics for our Sandoz Division is not included in GDD.
 GDD works collaboratively with NIBR, Innovative Medicines and Sandoz to execute our overall pipeline strategy and takes an enterprise approach to pipeline portfolio management.
 GDD incorporates centralized global functions such as Regulatory Affairs and Global Development Operations, as well as Global Development units aligned with our business franchises.
 GDD includes approximately 11,000 full-time equivalent associates worldwide.

-In the first quarter of 2019, Novartis achieved net sales of USD 11.1 billion, while net income amounted to USD 1.9 billion.
-Headquartered in Basel, Switzerland, our Group companies employed more than 105,000 full-time-equivalent associates as of April 24, 2019.
-Our products are sold in approximately 155 countries around the world.
+In the first half of 2019, Novartis achieved net sales of USD 22.9 billion, while net income amounted to USD 4 billion.
+We are headquartered in Basel, Switzerland, About 108,000 people of more than 140 nationalities work at Novartis around the world.